 How Often Does Your Skin Regenerate?

-The skin fully regenerates within 28 days, leaving traces of our DNA signatures all over our environments as we rebuild and regenerate – like snakes shedding their skin.
-However, with aging, the process becomes more sluggish and requires more assistance to do its job properly.
+Although the skin regenerates every 28 days, aging makes the process more sluggish and requires more assistance to do its job properly.

 Even by engaging in self-care early on in life in terms of consuming an alkaline diet and skin exfoliation, massage, and natural moisturizing, you will accelerate the production of collagen and the regeneration of cells that will enable you to age gracefully.
 And as we age, detoxification and a healthy, raw diet are of utmost priority to help the body hydrate, assimilate nutrients, circulate blood and waste and promote healthy glandular and organ function.